 8. Paint Old Furniture

-If you have any old furniture that is looking worn out or simply adding too much color/darkness to your home, try painting it a lighter shade like white or gray.
+If you have any old furniture that is looking worn out, try freshening it up with paint.
 If you’re brand new to painting furniture, you will not believe the transformation.
 Now keep in mind, this doesn’t always work for everything, and some furniture is better left in its natural color.
 However, I’ve found that keeping your furniture within the same color scheme really pulls the entire room together–kind of like having your wall colors match.
-I recently chalk painted this old dresser and I love how it made this piece blend in so much better with the entire room.
+I painted this old dining table and the transformation was pretty darn awesome.
+You can see how I did it here.

 9. Add in Distressed Furniture